swcarpentry/DEPRECATED-bc/novice/shell/01-filedir.md

 is called the [file system](../../gloss.html#filesystem).
-It organizes our data into files, which hold information, and directories (also called "folders"), which hold files or other directories.
+It organizes our data into files, which hold information, and directories (alternatively called "folders"), which hold files or other directories.

 Several commands are frequently used to create, inspect, rename, and delete files and directories.